Connected greedy colourings of perfect graphs and other classes: the good, the bad and the ugly: Introduction

-Recently, connected greedy edge-colourings (equivalently, connected greedy colourings of line graphs) have been studied in~\cite{bonamy_21}, and it was proved that there is no line graph of a bipartite graph that is ugly.
-Such graphs are perfect.
+Recently, connected greedy edge-colourings (equivalently, connected greedy colourings of line graphs) have been studied in~\cite{bonamy_21}, and it was proved that there is no line graph of a bipartite graph that is ugly.\footnote{Moreover, a careful analysis of the proof of~\cite{bonamy_21} gives an algorithm running in time $O(n^4)$ to compute a good connected ordering of any connected line graph of bipartite graph on $n$ vertices.} Such graphs are perfect.

 \paragraph{Our results.} In this paper, we continue the hunt for graph classes containing only good connected graphs, and for graph classes containing no ugly graphs.
 For a graph class of the latter type, given a graph $G$ of this class, we note that deciding whether $\chi_c(G)=\chi(G)$ is trivially polynomial-time solvable (always say ''yes'').
 Thus our work is related to the algorithmic work from~\cite{H-free}.